Admin-7/Mr-Robot-techniques/How-to-facilitate-Trivia-night.md

 * Hint: ``
 * Hint Penalty: ``
 * Factoid: The [RSA cryptosystem](https://en.wikipedia.org/wiki/RSA_%28cryptosystem%29), published in 1977, was authored by Ron Rivest, Adi Shamir, and *L*eonard Adleman.

+## TOS;DR

+You are creating your profile on a hip, new dating site.
+You prefer to fudge the facts on some of the profile fields (age, weight, etc.) when asked.
+What is the strictest possible legal penalty you could face if your embellishments are discovered by an overzealous State prosecutor?

+A) Misdemeanor conviction
+B) Felony conviction and 5 years
+C) Felony conviction and 10 years
+D) Felony conviction and 20 years
+E) You must pay a fine
+F) Account suspension

+* Answer: `D`
+* Points: `15`
+* Bonus: `0`
+* Bonus-Dec: `0`
+* Hint: `Supplying fake information in the process of using a computer system may legally constitute computer fraud.`
+* Hint Penalty: `6`
+* Factoid: Most websites gleefully accept whatever information you provide for your profiles, and even the strict ones (Facebook names, anyone?) tend not to rise to the level of a legal suit.
+However, the fine print in the Terms of Service clauses of almost every website forbid misrepresenting yourself or your information to the site, creating a legal cascade effect that can lead all the way to a Computer Fraud and Abuse Act (CFAA) violation, which is a felony carrying a maximum sentence of 20 years in prison under the harshest conditions.
+This is a prime example of the regime of universal criminality plaguing contemporary technology law, a [regime that the United States Department of Justice regularly attempts to strengthen](https://www.cnet.com/news/doj-lying-on-match-com-needs-to-be-a-crime/).